Elizabeth Montgomery Collins, MD, MPH, DTM

 She holds an MD, a Master of Public Health degree, With Distinction, and a Diploma in Tropical Medicine.
 She was a Jefferson Science Fellow with the National Academies of Sciences, Engineering, & Medicine, and served as a global policy fellow at the U.S. Department of State, where she worked as the Senior Science Advisor for the Secretary of State’s Office of Global Partnerships.

-She has held numerous national leadership positions with the American Academy of Pediatrics (AAP) for the Section on International Child Health/Global Health, the Committee on Pediatric AIDS, and the Immigrant Health Special Interest Group, as well as with the American Society of Tropical Medicine and Hygiene (ASTMH) on the Committee on Global Health (ACGH) and as the Co-Director of the Update Course in Clinical Tropical Medicine & Traveler’s Health.
+She has held numerous national leadership positions with the American Academy of Pediatrics (AAP) for the Section on International Child Health/Global Health, the Committee on Pediatric AIDS, and the Immigrant Health Special Interest Group, as well as with the American Society of Tropical Medicine and Hygiene (ASTMH) as the Co-Director of the Update Course in Clinical Tropical Medicine & Traveler’s Health, and on the Committee on Global Health (ACGH), for which she remains an active leader of several subcommittees.

 During an HIV Visiting Professorship in Haiti she advanced adolescent care, and made an impact as a physician and global health specialist when volunteering or working in the United Kingdom, China, Malawi, Peru, Romania, Moldova, the Dominican Republic, Russia, Switzerland, Nepal, Lesotho, and Eswatini.

-She is Editor-in-Chief of the Journal of Tropical Pediatrics.
+She is also Editor-in-Chief of the Journal of Tropical Pediatrics.

 Dr. Collins wishes to extend her work in international maternal-child health and global health diplomacy and to make valuable and lasting contributions to global policymaking in the areas of HIV, travel and tropical medicine, immigrant and refugee health, public health, medicine, and science.